fred-drake/snmp-exporter-generator/README.md

 # SNMP Exporter Generator

 This is a custom built image used to automatically generate the snmp.yml file needed for the Prometheus SNMP exporter.
 Unlike most containers, this does not process anything during runtime.
-Instead, all of the processing is performed once when the image is built.
+Instead, all of the processing is performed during image creation.

 I use this as an init-container for my Prometheus SNMP exporter deployment that resides on my Kubernetes cluster.
 It mounts the same persistent volume claim as the SNMP exporter, and copies the snmp.yml file.
 If the snmp.yml values change, it will